codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/gitops-secrets.md

 ```

 By default the controller will be installed at the `kube-system` namespace.
 The namespace
-and release name are important, since if you change the defaults, you need to set them up
+and release names are important, since if you change the defaults, you need to set them up
-with `kubeseal` as well as you work with secrets
+with `kubeseal` as well, as you work with secrets.

 Download the `kubeseal` CLI.